B1gAngryAl1en/League-Manager/league_manager_project.md

 ## Output files

-All within the 'output_data' folder within the league folder.
+All within the 'output_data' folder within the league folder:

 * league_page.md - Summary of the league results including the overall results, knockout and league stages.